Steven Febey

 Steven Febey (born 19 August 1969) is a former Australian rules football player for the Melbourne Football Club from Devonport.
-He is the twin brother of Matthew Febey who he played beside for most of his career.
+He is the twin brother of Matthew Febey beside whom he played for most of his career.

 Febey debuted in 1988 and was a regular in the team throughout the 1990s, wearing guernsey number 21.
 During the 2001 season he was dropped from the side but came back strongly to finish fourth in the best and fairest.